unbit/uwsgi-docs/InternalRouting.rst

 * for all of the PATH_INFO add the HTTP header 'Server: my uWSGI server' to the response (action returns NEXT)
 * if HTTP_HOST is localhost add the logvar 'local' setting it to '1'
 * if REQUEST_URI starts with /foo and ends with .jpg get it from the uWSGI cache using the supplied key (built over regexp grouping) (action returns BREAK)
+* if the PATH_INFO is equal to /bad throws a 500 error

 Accessing request vars
 **********************